Gudbjerg/va-report-watcher/projects/README.md

 This folder lists the three top-level projects the site will present:

-- Analyst Scraper (VA & eSundhed watchers)
+- Analyst Scraper (VA & Sundhedsdatabank watchers)
 - AI Analyst (analysis and summarization pipeline)
 - KAXCAP Index (index tracking and rebalancer)